 The renovation project, which is expected to cost a total of $27 million when completed, also benefited from an initial $10 million gift in 2012 from the estate of the late Walter J. Zable ’37, LL.D. ’78.

 The plans include a new upper deck, suites and a press box on the west side of the stadium.
 The overall design features Flemish bond brickwork, slate roofs and gables creating aesthetic continuity with the west and north ends of campus.
-The renovation, scheduled to begin in early 2015, is expected to be complete in time for the 2016 football season.
+The renovation, which began in early 2015, is expected to be complete in time for the 2016 football season.

 Directions to Zable Stadium: